yellicode/reverse-sql/readme.md

 Reverse engineers an existing SQL-Server database and generates C# entities, CRUD actions and stored procedure calls.
 This generator is built as an extension to [Yellicode](https://www.yellicode.com/), a cross-platform code generator based on TypeScript and Node.js.

 ## Features
-* Generated code is cross-platform: the code will work in .NET Core as well as .NET Framework projects.
+* Generated code is **cross-platform**: the code will work in .NET Core as well as .NET Framework projects.
 The code only depends on a few namespaces, namely `System.Data.SqlClient` (which is part of NET Standard) and, if you need strongly-typed support for table types, `Microsoft.SqlServer.Server`.
 * No dependency on any IDE.
 * Supports **Stored Procedures**: generates stored procedure calls and entities for corresponding result sets.
 * Generates entities for **User-Defined Table Types**: use strongly-typed entities instead of `DataTable`s when stored procedures expect a user-defined table type as parameter.